Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Minimal invariant grand unification theory

-What follows next is the same as the general 2HDMs~\cite{Branco:2011iw, Inoue:2014nva}. $G^0$ can be identified as the massless Goldstone mode, while the other two CP-even components $h^{\text{SM}}, \widetilde{H}$ and one CP-odd component $\widetilde{A}$ are still not the mass eigenstates.
-In general, they mix with each other, and the physical states can be parameterized with:
+What follows next is the same as the general 2HDMs~\cite{Branco:2011iw, Inoue:2014nva}. $G^0$ can be identified as the massless Goldstone mode, while the other two $CP$-even components $h^{\text{SM}}, \widetilde{H}$ and one $CP$-odd component $\widetilde{A}$ are still not the mass eigenstates.
+In general, they mix with each other, and the physical states can be parameterized with